vivekschauhan/amp/docs/installation/linux/index.md

-# Install Docker Engine on Linux
+# Install AMP on Linux

 AMP is supported on several Linux distributions.
 Installation instructions are available for the following: